pybliometrics-dev/pybliometrics/docs/classes/SerialTitle.rst

     23571

-Most importantly, it provides three metrics: the CiteScore (see `here <https://service.elsevier.com/app/answers/detail/a_id/30562/supporthub/scopus/>`_ for further information), the SCImago Journal Rank indicator (see `here <https://www.scimagojr.com/journalrank.php>`_), and the Source Normalized Impact Factor (SNIP; see `here <https://blog.scopus.com/posts/journal-metrics-in-scopus-source-normalized-impact-per-paper-snip>`_).
-The information is stored in lists of 2-element tuples with the first element indicating the year the metric was evaluated.
+Crucially, it provides three metrics: CiteScore (see `here <https://service.elsevier.com/app/answers/detail/a_id/30562/supporthub/scopus/>`_ for further information), SCImago Journal Rank indicator (see `here <https://www.scimagojr.com/journalrank.php>`_), and Source Normalized Impact Factor (SNIP; see `here <https://blog.scopus.com/posts/journal-metrics-in-scopus-source-normalized-impact-per-paper-snip>`_).
+This information is presented in lists of two-element tuples, with the first element indicating the year of metric evaluation.

 .. code-block:: python